Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 Workout Tip #6: Avoid Chronic Cardio

-OK – you've got your head wrapped around foods, basic supplements, fringe supplements and workout strategies.
-Now let's turn to biohacking tools and toys that have great efficacy for boosting testosterone, sperm count, drive, etc. (and if you dig this biohacking stuff, definitely also check out the article “The Ultimate Guide To Biohacking Your Testosterone: 17 Ways To Maximize Muscle-Building, Drive & Anti-Aging.“)
+Now, let's turn to biohacking tools and toys that have great efficacy for boosting testosterone, sperm count, drive, etc. (and if you dig this biohacking stuff, definitely also check out the article “The Ultimate Guide To Biohacking Your Testosterone: 17 Ways To Maximize Muscle-Building, Drive & Anti-Aging“).

 1. Electrical Muscle Stimulation (EMS)

-A study done on rat’s gastrocnemius muscle (calf) found out that electrical stimulation induced a rapid increase in the number of androgen receptors in early parts of the stimulation.
-This led to an increase in muscle mass by enhancing the muscle sensitivity to androgensAnother study conducted in humans showed that an electrical stimulation of volunteers’ meridian points (which basically means electro-acupuncture) increased subjects’ concentrations of total testosterone and DHEA-S without affecting LH or FSH (secreted from the pituitary gland).
+A study done on rats' gastrocnemius muscle (calf) found that electrical stimulation induced a rapid increase in the number of androgen receptors in the early parts of the stimulation.
+This led to an increase in muscle mass by enhancing the muscle sensitivity to androgens.
+Another study conducted in humans showed that electrical stimulation of volunteers’ meridian points (which basically means electro-acupuncture) increased their concentrations of total testosterone and dehydroepiandrosterone sulfate (DHEA-S) without affecting luteinizing hormone (LH) or follicle-stimulating hormone (FSH) (secreted from the pituitary gland).
 In terms of actually figuring out how to self-administer electro-acupuncture, I'd recommend looking into a device called the “NES scanner” which will scan your body and show you where to apply the electrical stimulation, and for actual electrical muscle stimulation on specific muscles, I'd recommend this article on how to use electrostim (and a whole lot more).

 2. Red Light or Low-Lever Laser Therapy

-You can get the highly entertaining, nitty-gritty details on this strategy in the Men's Health article entitled “I Put a Giant Red Light on My Balls to Triple My Testosterone Levels” (and yes, the featured image on this post is me posing with my personal giant red JOOVV light).
+You can get the highly entertaining, nitty-gritty details on this strategy in the Men's Health article entitled “I Put a Giant Red Light on My Balls to Triple My Testosterone Levels” (and yes, the featured image on this post is me posing with my personal giant red Joovv light).Ben greenfield's weekly roundup for May 25th

-Red light, near infrared light (NIR) or low-level laser therapy has been used to treat various conditions from pain and muscle aches to wound healing, skin conditions, osteoarthritis and even depression.
-These effects are usually local, but near infrared light has also systemic effects via circulation of blood.
-For more details on these effects, you might want to read this super comprehensive article on red light and NIR.
-The basis for stimulating testosterone production by shooting red light and near-infra red light (yep, especially on your testicles) lies on the mechanism how red (or infrared) wavelengths work inside the cell.
+The basis for stimulating testosterone production by shooting red light and near-infrared light (yep, especially on your testicles) lies in the mechanism of how red (or infrared) wavelengths work inside the cell.
 The key is that they stimulate ATP production in Leydig cells, thus increasing the energy available for the cells.
 This means more testosterone production.
-There might be also other mechanisms, which are speculated in ”Red Light Man” site:
+There might also be other mechanisms, which are speculated on the “Red Light Man” site:

 “Another potential mechanism involves a separate class of photoreceptive proteins, known as ‘opsin proteins.
 The human testes are especially abundant with various of these highly specific photoreceptors including OPN3, which are ‘activated, much like cytochrome, specifically by wavelengths of light.
 Stimulation of these testicular proteins by red light induces cellular responses that may ultimately lead to increased testosterone production, amongst other things, although research is still in the preliminary stages regarding these proteins and metabolic pathways.
-These type of photoreceptive proteins are also found in the eyes and also, interestingly, the brain.”
+These types of photoreceptive proteins are also found in the eyes and also, interestingly, the brain.”

-• Overall, red or infrared light from LED source is generally thought to be a safe therapeutic method
+• Overall, red or infrared light from an LED source is generally thought to be a safe therapeutic method

 • Avoid heating the testicles, since the heat will destroy sperm cells and have a negative effect on the Leydig cells